-As we shall see in Lecture 3 the Maxwell equations look much more neat if, in addition to c = 1, we choose $\epsilon_0 = 1$ .
+As we shall see in Lecture 3 the Maxwell equations look much more neat if, in addition to c=1, we choose $\epsilon_0=1$.
 This is called the Heaviside-Lorentz system.
 Obviously, this choice affects the numerical value of e.
-However, note that coupling constant $\alpha$ , defined in equation i.2, is dimensionless and hence independent of the system of units.
-In this course we will often write $e^2$ , when in fact we mean $\alpha$ .
+However, the coupling constant α , defined in equation i.2, is dimensionless and hence independent of the system of units.
+In this course we will often write e^2 , when in fact we mean α .

-Finally, it is customary to express scattering cross-sections in barn: one barn is equal to $10^{-24}$ cm.
+Finally, it is customary to express scattering cross-sections in barn: one barn is equal to 10^{-24}cm^2 .